cthoyt/cthoyt.github.io/_posts/2025/2025-01-23-clinical-trials-data-modeling.md

 ```

 The second case study extended the way we look at drugs by adding the
-hieararchical substructure relationships from ChEBI.
+hierarchical substructure relationships from ChEBI.
 If we want to aggregate
 diseases at a different granularity, we can do so by incorporating the subclass
 relationships from a resource like the Disease Ontology.
 Then, we can ask the
 previous question at a chosen level of granularity, like _what's the maximum